 None of the infections were used to sabotage the power grid, but the threat posed by the large-scale success of this campaign is only underscored by experiences outside the United States.
 Suspected Russian hackers attacked Ukrainian utilities in December 2015, shutting off power to a quarter million people.
 The perpetrators behind the U.S. intrusions remain unidentified, but this is only one campaign in a series of attacks on U.S. infrastructure stretching back to 2010.
 Without a significant response, these intrusions are likely to continue.

 Federal initiatives to better understand and develop the Cybersecurity Framework are a promising start to protecting critical infrastructure; agencies will need to continue adapting as cloud transitions add virtual machines to their networks.
 Strengthening user identity will remain important and securing machine keys will become more so as federal departments work to protect infrastructure.
-Education around the required management of agency keys and certificates, the need to secure and protect these identities, and the role that they will play in critical infrastructure protection offers a good starting point as agencies adapt to a new cyber landscape.
+Education around the required management of agency keys and certificates, the need to manage and protect these identities, and the role that they will play in critical infrastructure protection offers a good starting point as agencies adapt to a new cyber landscape.

 To compliment these trends, see Venafi’s tips for securing systems made vulnerable by government IT modernization, such as how to manage machine identities, on Carahsoft’s blog.